-Whether you take oral medication or inject with insulin or both, you can use the Manna Blood Sugar Support supplement with your medication, because this product, when taken with food, help to body to require less insulin and therefore can help you to reduce your medication.
+Whether you take oral medication or inject with insulin or both, you can use the Manna Blood Sugar Support supplement with your medication, because this product, when taken with food, help the body to require less insulin and therefore can help you to reduce your medication.

 Manna Blood Sugar Support is 100% organic & natural and works in a unique way by slowing down the absorption of glucose from the food you eat by up to 43%.

 In other words, Manna Blood Sugar Support reduces the GI of the food you eat by up to 43%.

 - Helps to maintain even blood sugar levels.

 - Keep you more satisfied after a meal, which means that the same meal can take you much further and cause you to eat less, which can help with natural weight loss.

 - Helps to control cravings.

 - Helping to keep energy levels constant.